uptrace/bun-docs/docs/guide/drivers.md

 ### pgx

 Alternatively, you can use [pgx](https://github.com/jackc/pgx) with `pgdialect`.
-You can disable prepared statements in `pgx`, because Bun does not benefit from using them:
+You can disable prepared statements in `pgx` because Bun does not benefit from using them:

 ```go
 import (